Leadwerks/Documentation/mousetools.md

 The vertex mouse tool allows you to move primitive vertices to change the geometry of objects.

 In the 3D viewport, you can move vertices along the X and Z axes.
 If you hold the **Alt key** you can move vertices along the Y axis.

+When the vertex tool is in use, additional properties are available in the [vertex panel](vertexpanel).

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/vertextool.gif?raw=true)